COURSE CODE: 8499

 Non-Traditional?: F

-This course will emphasize manufacturing systems, safety, materials, production, business concepts, and the manufacturing process.
-Students will learn the principles of cybersecurity, explore emerging technologies, and examine threats and protective measures.
-Students will participate in enterprise team activities to create products that demonstrate elements of business and manufacturing while demonstrating cybersecurity concepts and policies, including risk management.
+This course introduces students to cybersecurity practices within automated and connected manufacturing environments.
+Students will explore how to secure industrial control systems (ICS), robotics, and Internet-of-Things (IoT) technologies while managing digital risks to production, safety, and intellectual property.
+This course emphasizes risk assessment, incident response, and applying cybersecurity standards in real-world manufacturing scenarios.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Course Sequences